 You owe it to the pupils to ensure that you are present and that your work is still as good as it was before you handed in your resignation letter.

-Having notified the school of your intent to resign is not an excuse for allowing your standards and attendance to slip.
+Having notified the school of your intent to resign from a job is not an excuse for allowing your standards and attendance to slip.
 Remember, the pupils deserve your full abilities and you also want to leave the school with a good impression of you.

-You never know, in the future you may need a reference from the head teacher or your head of department so you will want to ensure that their impression of you is positive up until the day you finally part ways with them.
+You never know, in the future you may need a reference from the head teacher or your head of department, so you will want to ensure that their impression of you is positive up until the day you finally part ways with them.

 Now that you've decided to leave teaching, start to think about what you'll do next.
 Learn more about how tutoring jobs and online tutoring jobs can be a great way to move on from teaching at Superprof.